A Comprehensive Guide to Writing Nonprofit Impact Stories

 What is an Impact Story?

 Rather than just explaining what your organization does, which can be a little…dry, an impact story uses a real narrative, featuring actual people and events, to make an emotional connection between your audience and the valuable work that you do.
-You can type out an impact story in blog posts or in an email, share it on social media channels, record a video, put together a photo essay, whatever your imagination can come up with—they all count as impact stories and they’re going to turn potential donors into lifelong supporters if you do it right.
+You can type out an impact story in blog posts or in an email, share it on social media channels, record a video, put together a photo essay, or whatever your imagination can come up with—they all count as impact stories and they’re going to turn potential donors into lifelong supporters if you do it right.

 Communicate Your Impact with this FREE Storytelling Toolkit

 Use this toolkit to discover the key elements of a good impact story and learn how to write yours.
 Plus, you will get access to a template so you can get a head start on your writing.